aymanosman/elm-talk/01_what_is_high_level/README.md

-> A programming language is low level when its porgrams require attention to the irrelevant -- Alan Perlis
+> A programming language is low level when its programs require attention to the irrelevant -- Alan Perlis